sdiehl/wiwinwlh/tutorial.md

 ```

 For example in a lazy language the following program terminates even though it
 contains diverging terms.

 ~~~~ {.haskell include="src/05-laziness/nodiverge.hs"}
 ~~~~

-In a strict language like OCaml ( ignoring it's suspensions for the moment ),
+In a strict language like OCaml ( ignoring its suspensions for the moment ),
 the same program diverges.

 ~~~~ {.haskell include="src/05-laziness/diverge.ml"}